 If an unauthorised user gains access to administrator accounts, they essentially get unfettered control over everything in your system.
 They can elevate their access privileges, view highly classified information, and adjust security settings, leaving you vulnerable to attacks.

 Viewing all users with a healthy degree of suspicion is the only way to spot whether someone is abusing administrative privileges.
 Keep an eye on who’s accessing sensitive information, making high-volume transactions, or changing permissions.
 If you believe privileged user accounts are compromised, it’s crucial to reconfigure access restrictions across the board.
 With Microsoft Azure Security Center, you can ensure every user has the minimum level of access necessary for their jobs, so they don’t misuse sensitive data.

 Malware is a backdoor where unauthorised users can access your network and steal your data.
 Once the malware is fully installed and ready for use, it typically ‘phones home’ to establish contact with cybercriminals.
 Committing this and other further actions consume computing resources in the background.
 This means that if devices run slower than usual, there could be malware embedded in your system.
 Similarly, malware may be present if your device seems to overheat and go through its battery cycle much faster than usual.

 To check if programs run in the background, using up processing power, go to Activity Monitor or Task Manager.
 Then, run a full system scan with anti-malware software to look for signs of infection and remove the malware.
 Finally, update your security software to reduce the chances of data-stealing malware taking root in your systems.

 6. Abnormal device activity

-If you suspect a device has been compromised, your first priority should be to isolate the device from the company network.
+If you suspect a device has been compromised, your priority should be to isolate the device from the company network.
 This primarily involves denying the device from accessing sensitive files by setting specific DLP policies.
-Employees should also avoid using the potentially compromised device until security experts have mitigated the threat.
+Employees should avoid using the potentially compromised device until security experts have mitigated the threat.